umitnrodemund/UMIT-M2/README.md

-# UMIT-M2
+# Anastasiia Sushchenko - MMI_WS23_24

 Anastasiia Sushchenko
-Test project for Etivity 5 Module 2
+My Project: Implant compatibility checking software for use in OR